Metered service has Toronto Hydro under fire

 A water heater is one of the largest users of electricity in a typical home, the utility says.

-With metered service, customers are encouraged to reduce costs by reducing their hot water use.
+With metered service and the smart meter phase-in, customers are encouraged to reduce costs by reducing their hot water use.

-But some people are upset after receiving letters from Toronto Hydro giving them a conversion deadline and telling them to pay for the costs.
+But some people are upset after receiving letters from Toronto Hydro giving them a conversion deadline and telling them to pay for the costs, especially amid reports of a bad meter affecting bills.

 "They threatened to cut off my water heater unless the work is done by September.
 I'm away most of the summer," said Darryl Palmer, who wrote to me in August.